spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. React App Execution - `create-react-app`, `tech-knowledge`

-   :question: Execution of a React application built with create-react-app begins with the **_ located in the _** folder.
+   ❓ Execution of a React application built with create-react-app begins with the **_ located in the _** folder.

    - index.js, src ✅
    - index.html, public